Kurosandrzej95/rock_paper_game/readme.md

-This will be a rocka paper scisor game for The Odin Project.
+This will be a rock, paper, scisorrs game.
+It is next project that i will be adding to my portfoli through the course of "The Odin Project"

 Skills:
 Front end, backend.
+Coding in HTML, CSS and JavaScript(new thing)